Resources for Parents

 A Parent's guide to finding swim lessons

-The USA Swimming Foundation makes it easy for parents to identify swim lesson providers who meet or exceed industry best practices AND who offer community water safety education and/or scholarships for children in need, through our Make a Splash Local Partner swim lesson provider network.
+The USA Swimming Foundation makes it easy for parents to identify swim lesson providers who meet or exceed industry best practices AND who offer community water safety education and/or scholarships for children in need, through our swim lesson provider network.

-Look for the blue highlighted programs in the National Swim Lesson Registry below to find a Make a Splash Local Partner program near you!
+Look for the blue highlighted programs in the National Swim Lesson Registry below to find a swim lesson provider near you!

 If a parent does not know how to swim, there is only a 19% chance that a child in that household will ever learn to swim.
 Help us break the cycle and enroll your child in swim lessons today!